siemens/ix/packages/documentation/docs/controls/drawer.md

 # Drawer

 <!-- introduction start -->
-Drawers are containers that open on click on a button to show additional content.
+Drawers are containers that open on the click of a button to show additional content.
 <!-- introduction end -->

 ## Examples